 It’s Magento’s advanced functionality that shines here.
 In addition to offering merchants the ability to provide regional deviations in product delivery, it also allows for the creation of unique journeys within a specific area.
-This includes up-sells and cross-sells.
+This includes upsells and cross-sells.
 While this functionality can be added to with the use of extensions, the default feature is powerful in its own right.

 Magento Is Great for Medium-Sized Stores Looking for Great Functionality

 Unfortunately, this level of customization and functionality has meant that it requires a development team to support its full range of capabilities.
 Implementing its best features needs to be planned down to specifics.
-So while it will likely increase your bottom line and lead to a surge in sales, it also takes investment to get you there.
+So while it will likely increase your bottom line and lead to a surge in sales, it also takes an investment to get you there.

-As a result, we recommend Magento for medium and large-sized businesses looking to continue growth.
+As a result, we recommend Magento if you have a larger storefront and are looking to invest in growth.
 If you’re interested in getting started, take a look at ourMagento cloud hosting solutions and talk to a member of the Hostdedi team today.

 WooCommerce Is Great for Smaller Stores Looking For Ease of Use

 Alternatively, if you’re running a small or medium-sized storefront and still haven’t decided on which platform to use, we recommend WooCommerce.
 Not only does it offer much quicker speed to market than Magento, it also makes store management simple and allows for merchants to take advantage of WordPress’ content management tools.

 However, it doesn’t provide the same level of store customization as Magento.
 For that reason, we recommend WooCommerce to smaller stores.
 If you think that means you, see ourWooCommerce cloud hosting solutions.